Wealth defense industry

-The Wealth Defense Industry (also known as Corporate Wealth Defence) is described as "an army of lawyers, consultants, accountants, and more who get paid millions to help their clients hide trillions" - and is generally thought of as a vanguard of economic and legal actors involved in sustaining and hiding activities which hoard wealth from a wider (poorer) community, be it a nation, area or government.
-This can be done legally.
-Chuck Collins, heir to the Oscar Mayer fortune has somewhat confirmed the existence of The Wealth Defense industry and advocates against them on moral and emotional grounds.
+The wealth defense industry (also known as corporate wealth defence) is described as "an army of lawyers, consultants, accountants, and more who get paid millions to help their clients hide trillions" - and is generally thought of as a vanguard of economic and legal actors involved in sustaining and hiding activities which hoard wealth from a wider (poorer) community, be it a nation, area or government.
 The language describing the phenomena originates within the political and behavioral sciences.

-A ProPublica report on wealth inequality in regards to the richest people of the world is often cited as having shown the mechanisms of the modern wealth defense industry.
-Philanthropist Chuck Collins is a key advocate regarding being a client of The Wealth Defense industry, having written a book on the topic, titled "The Wealth Hoarders: How Billionaires Pay Millions to Hide Trillions".
+A ProPublica report explains some of the mechanisms of the modern wealth defense industry.

 History

 In an interview with Brenda Melina of the International Consortium of Investigative Journalists, The Panama Papers and the Paradise Papers are cited as well known examples of the Wealth Defense Industry.
 In 2017, Stanislav Markus and Volha Charnysh of Columbia and Cambridge respectively, performed a study of 177 post-soviet Oligarchs in Ukraine, and described Wealth Defense as aiding "oligarchs [to] benefit from direct power when the rule of law is weak."

+A 2021 study examined the role of the Big Four accountancy firms as facilitators of corporate wealth defense.
+Analyzing 27,000 multinational corporations, the researchers identified three primary strategies used to minimize corporate taxes: the strategic placement of subsidiaries in offshore financial centers, the use of holding or management entities to transfer capital, and the creation of highly complex subsidiary networks to limit regulatory oversight.
+The study found that clients of the Big Four systematically employ these strategies at higher rates than clients of smaller accounting firms, with the effect being particularly pronounced among larger corporations.

-Stages and Geopolitical context
+Stages and geopolitical context

 Lena Ajdacic of Amsterdam University has described Wealth Defense as having three distinct strategies and also uncover marked differences across countries.
 In 2017, Jeffery Winters of Harvard University's American Society for Political and Legal Philosophy, identified Liberal Democracy as being complicit in the Wealth Defense Industry.
-In 2023, the Cambridge journal "Perspectives on Politics" reported that over 11% of the world’s billionaires have held or sought political office, and have a strong track record of winning elections, and lean to the right ideologically.